Messidor

 Messidor was the first month of the summer quarter (mois d'été).
 It started on 19 or 20 June.
 It ended on 18 or 19 July.
-It follows the Prairial and precedes the Thermidor.
+It follows Prairial and precedes Thermidor.

 Day name table

 Like all FRC months Messidor lasted 30 days and was divided into three 10-day weeks called décades (decades).
 Every day had the name of an agricultural plant, except the 5th (Quintidi) and 10th day (Decadi) of every decade, which had the name of a domestic animal (Quintidi) or an agricultural tool (Decadi).